kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## Credit Route

 We perform 8 shopping trips during the run.
 Most 'Buy' amounts are the total amount that you will end with in your inventory, make sure to take note of this.
-The trips are as follows:
+The trips are as follows: <br>

-1. **Samhan Dobo**; Telos Station
+1. **Samhan Dobo**; Telos Station <br>
 	The first shopping trip of the run will start with Samhan.
 Please note that at the end of the Telos Station shopping trip we MUST have at minimum 1525 credits to complete the 'High Stakes' quest.
 In Samhans shop we will sell the following:
 	- 1x Parts (`+`110 credits)
 	- 2x Vibroblades (`+`208 credits)
-- Droid Self-Sustaining Unit (`+`3300 credits)
+	- Droid Self-Sustaining Unit (`+`3300 credits) <br>
 	This will bring our credit total somewhere between 4000 and 4300 credits.
 	*We are allocating 1550 credits for the bare essentials, although we will usually spend a bit less than that here.*
 	Next is to buy some essential items that will get us to Dantooine, credits are scarse with the tightness of this route so only buy what you need.
 We are only buying enough items here to end at the total amount given below:
 	(e.g. If you have 2 Strength stims and you need 4, only buy 2.
 This is true for all but the Ion Grenades which we will only buy the 2 of.)
 	- 2x Ion Grenades (-260 credits)
 	- 3x Frag Grenades (-240 credits)
 	- 1x Hyper Alacrity (-100 credits)
 	- 2x Hyper Stamina (-200 credits)
 	- 6x Alacrity (-300 credits)
 	- 5x Stamina (-250 credits)
-- 4x Strength (-200 credits)
+	- 4x Strength (-200 credits) <br>
 	This will leave us at a credit total between 2450 and 2750.

-2: **Dendis Dobo**; Telos Station
+2. **Dendis Dobo**; Telos Station <br>
-	Buy: Up to 35 Medpacs or as many Medpacs as you can, so long as you stay above 1525 credits.
-It will likely leave you with between 30 and 35 Medpacs anyway.
+	MUST END WITH `+`1525 CREDITS!
+   	From Dendis we only buy:
+   	- 30-35 Medpacs <br>
+   	Or less, maintaining above 1525 credits!

-3. **Adum Larp**; Dantooine
+3. **Adum Larp**; Dantooine <br>
 	For the second shopping trip of the run, we are going to stock up on some Medpacs and Stims to get us through to the next one.
 Plus the Battle stims that will take us through the rest of the run.
 	Firstly sell:
 	- Exchange Negotiator (`+`467 credits)
-	- Benok's Blaster (`+`660 credits)
+	- Benok's Blaster (`+`660 credits) <br>
 	And buy:
 	- 4x Advanced Medpacs (-320 credits)
 	- 20x Medpacs (-800 credits)